jitendragidkar09/Employee_Management/README.md

 # Employee_Management
-This repository contains a project for managing employees data using REST APIs.
+This repository contains a project for managing employees and department data efficiently using REST APIs, PostgreSQL, and JWT for authentication.
 <pre>
 <h2>Overview</h2>
 This project is an Employee Management System built using: